Me, as a young child, in Altea.

 And I did.

-In 2024, my husband and I bought a home in Altea.
+My husband and I bought a house in Altea.
 Slowly, we’ve been working on it—painting tiles, finding furniture, shaping it into something that feels like ours.
-The process is as much about returning as it is about creating, and stitching together the past and present.
+Soon, Spain will be our home.
+The process is as much about returning as it is about creating and stitching together the past and present.
 Recently, I completed a master’s degree in Theatre and Performative Practice at University College Cork (UCC) in Ireland.
 My thesis wove together artistic methodology, the landscape of Altea, and the idea of home—what it means, how it shifts, and how we return to it, again and again.

-I’m laying the groundwork for a business in Altea, drawing on my artistic studies and storytelling experience.
 The town’s growth—from my childhood to now—mirrors my own journey into maturity.
-Through my work, I invite you to see Altea as I do—in brushstrokes, words, and immersive experiences.
+Through my artistic work, I invite you to see Altea as I do.